-If we are found liable in any lawsuits, including product liability claims or actions related to our sales, marketing or pricing practices or the sale, marketing and/or distribution of prescription opioid medications, or if we are subject to government investigations or product recalls, it could result in the imposition of damages, including punitive damages, fines, reputational harm, civil lawsuits, criminal penalties, interruptions of business, modification of business practices, equitable remedies and other sanctions against us or our personnel as well as significant legal and other costs.
+If we are found liable in any lawsuits, including product liability claims or actions related to our sales, marketing or pricing practices or the sale, marketing and/or distribution of prescription opioid medications, or if we are subject to governmental investigations or product recalls, it could result in the imposition of material damages, including punitive damages, fines, reputational harm, civil lawsuits, criminal penalties, interruptions of business, modification of business practices, equitable remedies and other sanctions against us or our personnel as well as significant legal and other costs.
 We may also voluntarily settle cases even if we believe that we have meritorious defenses because of the significant legal and other costs that may be required to defend such actions.
 Any judgments, claims, settlements and related costs could be well in excess of any applicable insurance.
-As a result, we may experience significant negative impacts on our operations.
-To satisfy judgments or settlements, we also may need to seek financing, which may not be available on terms acceptable to us, or at all, when required.
-Judgments also could cause defaults under our debt agreements and/or restrictions on our product use and we could incur losses as a result.
-Any of the risks above could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+As a result, we may experience significant negative impacts on our operations or financial position.
+To satisfy judgments or settlements, we also may need to seek financing or bonding, which may not be available on terms acceptable to us, or at all, when required, particularly given the extreme volatility in the capital markets.
+Judgments also could cause defaults under our debt agreements and/or restrictions on product use or business practices and we could incur losses as a result.
+Any of the risks above could have a material adverse effect on our business, financial condition, results of operations and cash flows and could be further exacerbated by the impact of COVID-19.

-The occurrence or possibility of any such result may cause us to pursue one or more significant corporate transactions as well as other remedial measures, including internal reorganizations, restructuring activities, strategic corporate alignments, cost-saving initiatives or asset sales.
-See the risk factor "Our ability to fund our operations, maintain liquidity and meet our financing obligations is reliant on our operations, which are subject to significant risks and uncertainties" for more information.
-Likewise, any internal reorganizations, restructuring activities, strategic corporate alignments, cost-saving initiatives or asset sales may be complex, could entail significant costs and charges or could otherwise negatively impact shareholder value and there can be no assurance that we will be able to accomplish any of these alternatives on terms acceptable to us, or at all, or that they will result in their intended benefits.
+The occurrence or possibility of any such result may cause us to engage in a strategic review that ultimately results in us pursuing one or more significant corporate transactions or remedial measures.
+Any such actions or measures could include reorganization or restructuring activities, asset sales or other divestitures, cost-saving initiatives or other corporate realignments, seeking strategic partnerships and exiting certain product or geographic markets.
+See the principal risk "Our ability to fund our operations, maintain adequate liquidity and meet our financing obligations is reliant on our operations, which are subject to significant risks and uncertainties" for more information.
+Any of such actions may be complex, could entail significant costs and charges or could otherwise negatively impact shareholder value and there can be no assurance that we will be able to accomplish any of these alternatives on terms acceptable to us, or at all, or that they will result in their intended benefits.

-See Note 15.
-Commitments and Contingencies in the Consolidated Financial Statements included in Part IV, Item 15 of this report for further discussion of the foregoing and other material legal proceedings.
+See Note 14.
+Commitments and Contingencies included in this report for further discussion of the foregoing and other material legal proceedings.